pensjonatus/flash-fiction/blog/here-we-dwell.md

 ---
-title: 'Here We Dwell'
+title: Here We Dwell
 date: '2013-07-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 When we retired, we got an apartment in Paris.
 If the night was clear and warm,